rhythmcache/payload-dumper-rust/README.md

   --threads <THREADS>
       Number of threads to use for parallel processing.
   --list
-      List available partitions in the payload.
+      List available partitions in the payload and save metadata json --no-parallel
-  --metadata
-      Save payload metadata as JSON.
+      Disable parallel Extraction
 ```
 ---
 #### Dependencies :